 Successful B2B marketing strategies are all about one thing: establishing connections.
 These could be psychological or emotional, but they are the element that makes business work.
 It sounds simple, but it is not.
 At least it is not simple if you are not a great storyteller.

-So, it’s not really or not only a rational element.
-It is a way to talk about satisfaction as such.
-Positive emotions improve customer experience and therefore, satisfaction.
+In other words, it’s not a wholly objective or rational element.
+It is a way to talk about satisfaction.
+Positive emotions improve customer experience and therefore satisfaction.

 Storytelling as a tool to trigger emotional responses

 For B2B purchases, decisions affect the entire business, so marketers should focus on influencing decision-making processes.
-B2B buyers require a higher perceived value than B2C, so as a B2B seller, you should tap the emotions that are of value to your buyers.
-Listen to your target, find out what they need and what motivates them and then think about how to help them understand how their decision will improve their business’ efficiency.
+B2B buyers require a higher perceived value than B2C, so as a B2B seller, you should tap into the emotions your buyers identify as valuable.
+Listen to your target audience; find out what they need and what motivates them, then think about how to help them understand how their decision will improve their business’ efficiency.

 Research your target audience through all the available channels: social media, surveys, phone calls, or email questionnaires.
-You will get actionable insights directly from the source.
-This is the most effective way to get to know your customers and also, to gather all the information you need to understand how to approach them.
+This way, you will get actionable insights directly from the source.
+This is the most effective method to know your customers and also to gather all the information you need to understand how to approach them.

 In other words: before telling your story, you should always listen to your audience.

-With the information you’ve got now, think about what you can improve.
+With this information, think about what you can improve.
 Does your story address these points?
 Is your story something they can relate to?

 Remember that you are talking to people who have specific needs and problems.
-So, does your story really humanize your business?
-All you need for that to happen is to add these two elements: personality and emotions.
+Your story has to really humanize your business.
+For that, you need two elements: personality and emotion.

 Structure as a fundamental part of your story